-An employee may at any time file a complaint if he or she believes harassment has occurred with the Montana Department of Labor.
+An employee may at any time, file a complaint if he or she believes harassment has occurred with the State of North Carolina Equal Rights Division or the United States Equal Employment Opportunity Commission.
 Retaliation or intimidation directed towards the employee by the employer once a complaint is made will not be tolerated and can result in penalties.